 ^{}Please note that this is a typical study plan for this particular degree.
-For various reasons this plan may be altered slightly to cater for each student's individual needs.
+For various reasons this plan may be altered slightly to cater for each pre-service teacher's individual needs.

 School experience within the Master of Teaching degree